surajunadkat/sales_project/README.md

 # sales_project
-A sales dataset that I recently used for data analysis on SQL
+I cleaned and analyzed this sales dataset on SQL Server 2019.